tillitis/dev-tillitis/hugo/content/tools/_index.md

 ### Memory

 RAM starts at 0x4000\_0000 and ends at 0x4002\_0000.
-The app will be loaded by firmware at 0x4000\_0000.
-The assembler program in `apps/libcrt0/crt0.S` sets up a 28 kiB stack at the top of RAM.
+The TKey program is loaded by firmware at 0x4000\_0000.
+The assembler program in `apps/libcrt0/crt0.S` sets up a 28 kB stack at the top of the RAM.

+VB: "Yourself" - is it the program you mean?

 There are no heap allocation functions, no `malloc()` and friends.
 You can access memory directly yourself.
-We provide `APP_ADDR` and `APP_SIZE` so the loaded TKey program knows where it's loaded and how large it is.
+Tillitis provides `APP_ADDR` and `APP_SIZE` so the loaded TKey program knows its size and where it is loaded.

 Special memory areas for memory mapped hardware functions are available at base 0xc000\_0000 and an offset.
 See [the memory map](../memory/). and the include file `tk1_mem.h`.

-### Debugging TKey programs
+### Debugging TKey Programs

-If you're running the app on our qemu emulator we have added a debug port on 0xfe00\_1000 (`TK1_MMIO_QEMU_DEBUG`).
-Anything written there will be printed as a character by qemu on the console.
+If you run a TKey program in our QEMU emulator, there is a debug port on 0xfe00\_1000 (`TK1_MMIO_QEMU_DEBUG`).
+Anything written there is printed as a character by QEMU on the console.

 `qemu_putchar()`, `qemu_puts()`, `qemu_putinthex()`, `qemu_hexdump()`
-and friends (see `apps/libcommon/lib.[ch]`) use this debug port to print stuff.
+and friends (see `apps/libcommon/lib.[ch]`) use this debug port to print an output.

 `libcommon` is compiled with no debug output by default.
 Rebuild `libcommon` without `-DNODEBUG` to get the debug output.

 The emulator can output some memory access (and other) logs.
-You can add `-d guest_errors` to the qemu command line to make QEMU send these to stderr.
+You can add `-d guest_errors` to the qemu command line to make QEMU send these to `stderr`.

-You can also use the qemu monitor for debugging, e.g. `info registers`, or run qemu with `-d in_asm` or `-d trace:riscv_trap` for tracing.
+You can also use the QEMU monitor for debugging, for example, `info registers`, or run QEMU with `-d in_asm` or `-d trace:riscv_trap` for tracing.

-TODO Give examples on how to use gdb with qemu.
+TODO Give examples on how to use gdb with QEMU.

-## Developing client programs
+## Developing Client Programs

 TODO write about the Go modules